 5 Scenic La Jolla Hikes That Aren’t Torrey Pines

-If you love the outdoors, you’ve probably hiked the well known San Diego trails hundreds of times; Torrey Pines, the infamous Potato Chip Rock, the Coast walk here in La Jolla.
+If you love the outdoors, you’ve probably hiked the more well-known San Diego County trails hundreds of times: Torrey Pines, the infamous Potato Chip Rock, the Bird Rock Bike Path, or even the hike to a sea cave in La Jolla.
 It can be nice to mix things up every once in a while, though, and add in some new places from time to time.
+So, hikers — we’ve rounded up our favorite and slightly off-the-beaten-path La Jolla hikes!
+Next time you’re itching for some nature, give one of these a try instead of your old San Diego fallbacks.

 1. Ho Chi Minh Trail